rupnil/CALCULATOR/README.md

 Project Folder Structure:

 Let us see what the project folder structure looks like.
 The project folder is called – Calculator.
 Inside this folder, we have three files – index.html, style.css and script.js.
 They are HTML document, stylesheet and script respectively.

+HTML:

+We start with the HTML code.
+Copy the code below and paste it into your HTML file.
+The HTML code consists of a div with a class calculator.
+Inside the calculator, we have two main divs.
+The first is the display div and the second is the buttons div.

+The display div consists of an input element with the type text.
+We set the placeholder to zero.